 About us

-The Parks Victoria’s estate attracts more than 100 million visits every year, and we are committed to providing accessible, enjoyable, diverse programs and destinations – while protecting and enhancing environmental and cultural values.
-It is our primary responsibility to ensure parks are healthy and resilient for current and future generations.
-For more detail on our strategy and direction, please read our 2025-26 Annual Delivery Plan (PDF 9.7 MB) and Land Management Strategy.
+For more detail on our strategy and direction, please read our Strategic Plan 2026-2029 (3.7 MB) and 2025-26 Annual Delivery Plan (PDF 9.7 MB).
 The priorities outlined in the annual plan align with the Statement of Expectations (PDF 9.7 MB) which was approved by the Minister for the Environment on 3 August 2025 replacing the Statement of Obligations (PDF 195 kB).

 Further information about our management responsibilities and activities can be found in Parks Victoria's Annual Reports and the National Parks Act Annual Reports found below.

-Parks Victoria Annual Report 2021-22 (24 MB) National Parks Act Annual Report 2021-22 (3.9 MB)
+- National Parks Act Annual Report 2021-22 (3,904KB)

 The Board is responsible for directing and monitoring the business of Parks Victoria and is accountable to the Minister for its overall performance.